tfjmp/website/content/post/rpe/index.md

 Remember, as your advisor/supervisor it is my job to get you through this process successfully.
 This means you should talk to me and seek help and support.

-**September**, you hopefully have an idea of why you came to UBC and in what general topic you want to work on.
+**September**, you hopefully have an idea of why you came to UBC and what you want to work on.
-You should spend your first few months getting familiar with the literature, writing an annotated bibliography/notes about your reading, and start writing bits of code to test your ideas.
+You should spend your first few months getting familiar with the relevant literature, writing an annotated bibliography/notes about your reading, and start designing and implementing prototypes to test your ideas.
 In addition, you may also decide to join an existing project, get up to speed with the project, and participate actively.
-During our 1-1 meeting I would expect to discuss your growing understanding of the field, and your growing ideas.
-Part of my job is to challenge your ideas and force you to think critically about the problems and solutions you propose.
+During our 1-1 meeting I would expect to discuss your growing understanding of the field, and your ideas.
+Part of my job is to challenge your ideas and force you to think critically about the problems you propose to investigate and potential solutions.
 Defining research problems is one of the most important skills to acquire early on.

 **December**, you should start crystalizing the research problem you want to